 There are lots of other flavors, and I'm having a great time sampling them.

-Interested in making something like a trail bar, maybe your own "energy spheres" ?
+Interested in making something like a trail bar, maybe your own easy to transport and tasty treat?

 That link provides a fast, easy, and totally delicious recipe.